ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 #### From _The Richmond River Herald and Northern Districts Advertiser (NSW : 1886 - 1942)_

 #### 1890-11-28 &middot; Coraki, New South Wales

 <table style="width: 100%;"><tr><td style="width: 50%">

-The Value of Salt.
-In many cases of
-disordered stomach, a teaspoonful of
 salt is a certain cure.
 In the violent
 internal aching, termed colic, add a
 teaspoonful of salt to a pint of cold